-- 3. Articles 3 and 8 of Regulation (EU) No 600/2014 2 (MiFIR) set out pre-trade transparency requirements for market operators and investment firms operating a trading venue concerning, respectively, equity and non-equity instruments in order to inform market participants of trading opportunities and prices and to ensure that an efficient price discovery process is not impaired by the fragmentation of liquidity. - 4.
-MiFIR recognises that there may be circumstances where exemptions from the pretrade transparency obligations should be provided to avoid the impairment of liquidity as an unintended consequence of obligations to disclose orders.
-In this respect, MiFIR allows NCAs to waive the obligation for market operators and investment firms operating a trading venue regarding pre-trade transparency requirements. - 5.
-In respect of equity instruments, Article 4 of MiFIR, as further specified in Commission Delegated Regulation (EU) 2017/5873 (RTS 1), sets out four different types of pre-trade transparency waivers:
+- 4. Articles 3 and 8 of MiFIR set out pre-trade transparency requirements for market operators and investment firms operating a trading venue concerning, respectively, equity and nonequity instruments in order to inform market participants of trading opportunities and prices and to ensure that an efficient price discovery process is not impaired by the fragmentation of liquidity. - 5.
+MiFIR recognises that there may be circumstances where exemptions from the pre-trade transparency obligations should be provided to avoid the impairment of liquidity as an unintended consequence of obligations to disclose orders.
+In this respect, MiFIR allows NCAs to waive the obligation for market operators and investment firms operating a trading venue regarding pre-trade transparency requirements.

-2 Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No 648/2012 (OJ L 173, 12.6.2014, p.
+&lt;sup>2 Regulation (EU) No 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No 648/2012 (OJ L 173, 12.6.2014, p.
 84).